VijayaY836/Autonomous-Browsing-Agent/README.md

 then just add your API key and run.
 Feel free to swap in your own URL/task — the agent isn't hardcoded to these sites.

-## Recording the demo

-1. Start the server, open the dashboard, arrange your screen recorder.
-2. Click a preset (or write your own task), hit **Run agent**.
-3. Record the live screenshot updating in the center panel and the color-coded waypoint log filling in on the right as the agent thinks and acts.
-4. Let it reach the green "Task completed" banner at the bottom, then stop the recording.
-5. Repeat for the other 1–2 tasks in the same or separate clips.

 ## Design notes for the write-up

 - **Reliability**: grounding every action in a freshly-computed, numbered